CmrCrabs/NEA/paperwork.typ

 - $theta_0$ is a wind direction offset

-==== Directional Spread Function including Swell (Unfinished) @Empirical-Spectra Swell refers to the waves which have travelled out of their generating area @Empirical-Spectra. in practice these would be the larger waves seen over a greater area. the final function is based on combining the directional spread function with a swell function as below.
+==== Directional Spread Function including Swell (Unfinished) @Empirical-Spectra Swell refers to the waves which have travelled out of their generating area @Empirical-Spectra. in practice these would be the larger waves seen over a greater area. the final function is based on combining the donelan-banner directional spread function with a swell function as below.
+It is worth noting that, bar the "magic value" of 16 seen in $s_xi$, the spectrum (and thus the simulation) is fully empirical @Empirical-Spectra.

 $ D_"final" (omega, theta) = Q_"final" (omega)  D_"base" (omega, theta) D_epsilon (omega, theta) $
 $ Q_"final" = $